pycontw/pycontw-blog/content/posts/2022-08-29-intro-to-python-bytecodes.md

                 6 LOAD\_CONST               2 ('!')
 ```

 We now have three strings on the stack -- our initial constant, the formatted version of "name", and the constant '!'.
 We now create a string, based on these three components, with another bytecode, BUILD\_STRING.
-We hand BUILD\_STRING an argument of 3, to indicate that it should crate a string from the three topmost items on the stack:
+We hand BUILD\_STRING an argument of 3, to indicate that it should create a string from the three topmost items on the stack:

 ```python
                 8 BUILD\_STRING             3